BryceCanyonCounty/bcc-pets/README.md

 1. Download this repo/codebase
 2. Extract and place `bcc-pets` into your `resources` folder
 3. Add `ensure bcc-pets` to your `server.cfg` file
-4. import `pets.sql` into your database
-5. Restart your server (unless you have nightly restarts)
+4. Restart your server (unless you have nightly restarts)

 ## How-to-configure
 All configurations available in `config.lua`